gespinoza/datarodsexplorer/Readme.md

 ### Data Rods Explorer - Readme ##

 This github repository is for the development and maintenance of the **Data Rods Explorer (DRE)**, by Gonzalo Espinoza, started in 2015.
-DRE is a web app for browsing, mapping, and plotting time series of hydrometeorological variables from NASA Land Surface Models and retrievals (NLDAS, GLDAS, LPRM AMSRE, TRMM, GRACE; see DRE User Guide for more details)
+DRE is a web client app that enables users to browse several NASA-hosted data sets.
+The interface enables visualization and download of NASA observation retrievals and land surface model (LSM) outputs by variable, space and time.
+The key variables are precipitation, wind, temperature, surface downward radiation flux, heat flux, humidity, soil moisture, groundwater, runoff, and evapotranspiration.
+These variables describe the main components of the water cycle over land masses.

 Key links:
  - Run the [Data Rods Explorer on HydroShare-apps](https://apps.hydroshare.org/apps/data-rods-explorer)